 21 Historic Forts of Tennessee: Fascinating Historic Visits

 The great state of Tennessee has seen its share of historic forts.
 From the early settlers in the area to the Civil War, forts protected troops, settlers, and supply chains from attacks by Indians and their enemies.
-In this article, historic forts of Tennessee, we will explore 21 of these forts.
-You will learn when these forts were built and for what purpose.

 21 Historic Forts of Tennessee